-John Wesley Gilbert (July 6, 1864 – November 19, 1923) was the first African-American archaeologist, and a classical scholar.
+John Wesley Gilbert was a classical scholar who was the first African-American archaeologist.
 Gilbert discovered the ancient Greek city, Eretria, and produced the first map of the ancient structure.
 He was also the first graduate of Paine College, the first African-American professor of that school, and the first African-American to receive a master’s degree from Brown University.

 These experiences led Gilbert to pursue a Master’s degree in archaeology (he received his bachelor’s degree from Brown in 1888), where his thesis, “The Demes of Attica,” focused on the villages at Attica.
 In 1889, he married Osceola K. Pleasant, a graduate of Fisk University and Paine College (together, they had four children).